codingaslu/Bloglite/Readme.md

 The API endpoint for retrieving user engagement data is `/api/user/<user_id>/engagement`.
 The endpoint takes a user ID as a parameter and returns a JSON object

+## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file for details.